-The Company's foreign currency holdings may be volatile due to differences or changes in the political and financial environment of the corresponding issuing country.
-Management believes its exposure to foreign currency fluctuations is mitigated by the short-term nature and rapid turnover of its foreign currency inventory, as well as their use of forward contracts to offset these fluctuations.
-Due to their nature, some minor and exotic currencies cannot be hedged or are too cost prohibitive to hedge.
-In order to mitigate the risks associated with holding these currencies, the Company assigns wider bid/ask spreads and maintains specific inventory targets to minimize the impact of exchange rate fluctuations.
-During any given time the Company may have up to \$500,000 in minor or exotic currencies that are unhedged.
-A 2% reduction in market price for the aggregate of company's unhedged currencies would result in an exchange loss of \$10,000.
+The volatility of the Company's foreign currency holdings may be increased as a result of the political and financial environment of the corresponding issuing country.
+Management believes its exposure to foreign currency fluctuations is mitigated by the short-term nature and rapid turnover of its foreign currency inventory, as well as the use of forward contracts to offset these fluctuations.
+Due to their nature, some minor and exotic foreign currencies cannot be hedged or are too cost prohibitive to hedge.
+In order to mitigate the risks associated with holding these foreign currencies, the Company assigns wider bid/ask spreads and maintains specific inventory targets to minimize the impact of exchange rate fluctuations.
+During any given time the Company may have up to \$2,000,000 in minor or exotic foreign currencies that are held in transit, vaults tills or consignment locations that are un-hedged.
+The amount of unhedged inventory at March 31, 2013 was 1,502,024.
+A 2% increase/reduction in the market price for the aggregate of the company's un-hedged foreign currencies would result in an exchange gain/loss of approximately +\$30,000/-\$30,000.